rreece/rreece.github.io/outline-of-philosophy/math.md

 First we survey the following branches of mathematics: logic, algebra, analysis, model theory.
-Then we discuss unification programs across branches.
-Followed by sections on positions in philosophy of mathematics, in particular dealing with the realism/antirealism or platonism/nominalism debate.
+Then we discuss unification programs across branches, followed by sections on positions in philosophy of mathematics, in particular dealing with the realism/antirealism or platonism/nominalism debate.